sadiwali/Helpful_Illustrator_Scripts/Rhino/README.md

 ---
 Brings back the layer hierarchy from Rhino to Illustrator.
 Just open your exported .ai file in Illustrator first, then run the script.
-Note: Right now, the script flips the layer order.
-I'm working on a fix...